 Does shared decisionmaking replace the need for obtaining informed consent?
-Although many people think that the patient's signature on a well drafted consent satisfies legal requirements, remember that there is widespread recognition that the legal doctrine isn't working well, and that physicians, risk managers, lawyers and courts differ on what it requires.11 Consent is when the patient shows up for treatment, not when he/she signs the paper.
+Although many people think that the patient's signature on a well drafted consent satisfies legal requirements, remember that there is widespread recognition that the legal doctrine isn't working well, and that physicians, risk managers, lawyers and courts differ on what it requires.13 Consent is when the patient shows up for treatment, not when he/she signs the paper.
+The doctrine is about what risks and alternatives have been "informed."

-Shared decisionmaking clarifies how consent is understood and used.
+Shared decision making clarifies how consent is understood and used.
 It established the context for understanding appropriate dialogue about risks and alternatives.
 I suspect that courts will not permit shared decisionmaking to undermine the basic fairness which they believe the current judicial doctrine attempts to require.
-A more useful question might be whether shared decisionmaking, even when it results in a patient deferring to professional judgment, involves greater representation of a patient's interest and a more meaningful participation in decisions than informed consent.12 If the answer is "yes," collaborative planning will bring more cooperation, increased clinical efficacy, reduced risks of unfulfilled expectations, and fewer disputes: in other words, cases that courts will never see.
+A more useful question might be whether shared decisionmaking, even when it results in a patient deferring to professional judgment, involves greater representation of a patient's interest and a more meaningful participation in decisions than informed consent.14 If the answer is "yes," collaborative planning will bring more cooperation, increased clinical efficacy, reduced risks of unfulfilled expectations, and fewer disputes: in other words, cases that courts will never see.